Stéphane Zagdanski: Jouissance du temps (Enjoyment of Time)

 In 2005, Editions Fayard published Zagdanski's Jouissance du temps, a collection of short stories, each of which is a variation on the theme of Eros, each written according to a different perspective and in a different style.
-“Stéphane Zagdanski’s twelve short stories,” wrote Hugo Marsan in 4 March 2005 issue of Le Monde, “opens phantasmagoric spaces that are rare in literature: the credible collision between the hyper-realism of our time and the myths of the origin of the world; sexual voraciousness joined with ultra hip and trendy modes of communication.
-In the story with the book’s title, “Jouissance du temps”, the rite of lovemaking is a slow voyeuristic exploration, likened to a mystic quest.
-The story “DQ2005” describes, with an unbridled humor, a Don Quixote who logs on line as dq2005@hébété.com (“hébété” is French for “dazed”) in search of a mad Dulcinea who is adept at piercing.
-The story “La Matrice d’art” (“The Womb of Art”) is a marvel: a man exhausts himself convincing a woman, Lise, of his artistic enthusiasms, until he discovers that the vulva of his mistress expert contains in its membranes and folds perfectly condensed, moving miniatures of masterworks...This non-conformity should not deceive us: Zagdanski's stupefying inventions sublimize human destiny.”
+"Stéphane Zagdanski's twelve short stories," wrote Hugo Marsan on 4 March 2005 issue of Le Monde, "opens phantasmagoric spaces that are rare in literature: the credible collision between the hyper-realism of our time and the myths of the origin of the world; sexual voraciousness joined with ultra hip and trendy modes of communication.
+In the story with the book's title, "Jouissance du temps", the rite of lovemaking is a slow voyeuristic exploration, likened to a mystic quest.
+The story "DQ2005" describes, with an unbridled humor, a Don Quixote who logs on line as dq2005@hébété.com ("hébété" is French for "dazed") in search of a mad Dulcinea who is adept at piercing.
+The story "La Matrice d'art" ("The Womb of Art") is a marvel: a man exhausts himself convincing a woman, Lise, of his artistic enthusiasms, until he discovers that the vulva of his mistress expert contains in its membranes and folds perfectly condensed, moving miniatures of masterworks...This non-conformity should not deceive us: Zagdanski's stupefying inventions sublimize human destiny."